zhangjyr/aibrix/docs/development/README.md

 ### Fork and Clone the Repository

-- Fork the AIBricks repository on GitHub.
+- Fork the AIBrix repository on GitHub.

 - Clone your fork locally: